 The result is the Enertainer, a lithium-ion battery storage system intended as the primary source of power for machinery with high peak demand on-site, which reduces on site CO2 generation by 85%.

 EcoNet technology – reducing carbon emissions on construction sites

 In collaboration with Sunbelt Rentals in the UK and IoT (Internet of Things) specialist Invisible Systems, we have launched new EcoNet technology to reduce carbon emissions on construction sites by up to 80%.
 The system, known as EcoNet, works by controlling and reducing the energy output from key appliances in cabins, such as those in kitchens, drying rooms and office spaces.

 EcoNet is configured to autonomously manage power demand by automatically turning appliances and equipment off when not in active use.
 This helps to regulate power consumption during times when demand is highest, such as when site compounds are fully occupied, equipment is being operated and appliances, such as drying rooms and heaters, are in use.
-Once fully embedded, it is expected that Balfour Beatty will save a minimum of 2,200 tonnes of carbon dioxide emissions per year, with individual sites reducing their carbon emissions between 30% to 80% of their normal levels.
+Once fully embedded, it is expected that Balfour Beatty will save a minimum of 2,200 tonnes of CO2 per year, with individual sites reducing their carbon emissions between 30% to 80% of their normal levels.